rswearin/printer/README.md

 # printer.py

 - create a printer.py file in the root of your framework
-- paste over the simple python script and set the target path in main()
+- set the target path in main()
-- run > python3 printer.py to print all files to one ./printed.txt
+- run > 'python3 printer.py' to print all files from the dir to one ./printed.txt

 I recommend creating a customGPT in openai with this printed.txt file in its knowledge base.